Erin-Rose/ErinArt/StarField/README.md

 On scaling, star placement will expand / contract, but star size will remain constant.
 <img src="Assets/Screenshot.png" alt="A screenshot of a generated star field.
 The stars are square and pixel-y, varying in brightness."/>

-license: do whatever u want if ur cool + kind, just ask before commercial use pls :3
+license: do whatever u want if ur cool + kind :3